Testing the API

 ## What this guide covers

-Run the local worker, generate a workspace key, exercise the endpoints, and execute automated integration coverage.
+Run the local worker, generate a workspace key, call the endpoints, and run automated integration coverage.

 ## Run the Services Locally

-Use the API worker command when you only need the public API surface and already have the local data or fixtures needed for your test.
+Use the API worker command when you only need the public API and already have the local data or fixtures required for your test.

-Local testing is useful before wiring a real external system because it lets you confirm request shape, authentication behavior, pagination, and error handling without touching production data.
+Local testing is useful before you connect a real external system.
+It lets you confirm the request shape, authentication behavior, pagination, and error handling without touching production data.

 1. Start the full stack with `pnpm dev` when you need to create data or keys through the Mailrith UI.